mzuther/MoccaFaux/README.md

 1. assign the exit code of each *watch* to user-defined *tasks* (such as `:let-there-be-light` or `:i-cant-get-no-sleep`).

-1. for each *task*, check whether any of the executed commands had a *non-zero* exit code
+1. for each *task*, check whether any of the assigned *watch* commands returned a *non-zero* exit code

 1. in case the new state of a *task* differs from its current state, execute a command depending on the result